Cardinals star WR Fitzgerald returning for 2020 season - WHIZ News

-TEMPE, Arizona (AP) — Cardinals star wide receiver Larry Fitzgerald is coming back to the team for the 2020 season.
+TEMPE, Arizona (AP) — Larry Fitzgerald didn’t keep the Arizona Cardinals waiting for long.
+One of the most productive wide receivers in NFL history isn’t done yet, returning for his 17th season with the franchise that drafted him in 2004.

-There was speculation the 36-year-old Fitzgerald might retire, but the team announced Wednesday he has signed a one-year contract.
+After some speculation that the popular 36-year-old Fitzgerald might finally retire, the team announced Wednesday he has signed a one-year contact that will keep him in the desert through 2020.

+“This season was among the most fun of my career,” Fitzgerald said in a tweet.
+“The future is so bright for this team & I relish the opportunity to build with this talented young nucleus.”

+Fitzgerald was a key part of the Cardinals’ offense in his 16th NFL season, leading the team with 75 catches for 804 yards and four touchdowns.
+He repeatedly said how much he enjoyed playing with rookie quarterback Kyler Murray, who was the No. 1 overall pick in last year’s draft and quickly developed into a quality starter.
+He also was quick to praise first-year coach Kliff Kingsbury.

 In 16 seasons with Arizona, Fitzgerald is the Cardinals’ franchise leader in games played (250), receptions (1,378), receiving yards (17,083), receiving touchdowns (120), total touchdowns (120) and 100-yard games (49).
 His 1,378 career receptions are the most by any player in NFL history with a single team.